ErikDeBruijn/TeslaFTW/README.md

 Android:

- - Run the Pebble App.
-It will ask you to sign up for a Pebble account.
+ - Run the Pebble (Time) App.
- - Allow it to install the latest Pebble firmware on your pebble (v2.0.1 or later).
  - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"
- - Search "Tesla" in the Pebble Store to find the WatchApp.
-Click add/get/install.
+ - Search "Tesla" in the Pebble Store and select TeslaFTW.
- - If the above doesn't work, use the PBW: Download the PBW file to your paired phone [here](https://github.com/ErikDeBruijn/TeslaFTW/blob/master/build/TeslaFTW.pbw?raw=true).
  - Your watch will now have the Tesla app.
 It will ask you to configure it on the phone.
  - From the Phone app, go into "My Pebble".
 Tap the "Settings" button under the Tesla App icon.
  - Then, enter the login of your Tesla account and your preferences.
  - Go into the Tesla WatchApp from the main menu.
 The first time takes longer, it needs to find your vehicle.
+After that it will remember it.
  - Now you can use the app!

 iPhone:

 Note that iPhone support is untested as I don't have an iPhone.

- - Find the new Pebble App (v2) in the App store.
- - Run the new Pebble App.
-It will ask you to sign up for a Pebble account.
+ - Run the Pebble (Time) App.
- - Allow it to install the latest Pebble firmware v2 on your pebble.
  - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"
- - Search "Tesla" in the Pebble Store to find the WatchApp.
-Click add/get/install.
+ - Search "Tesla" in the Pebble Store and select TeslaFTW.
  - Your watch will now have the Tesla app.
 It will ask you to configure it on the phone.
  - From the Phone app, go into "My Pebble".
 Tap the "Settings" button under the Tesla App icon.
  - Then, enter the login of your Tesla account and your preferences.